mbolt35/coffee-graph/README.md

 ## Usage Notes, Future Updates, and Limitations

-### Notes

-Concerning the embedded CoffeeScript compiler, and how the files are joined:
-* Coffee-Graph is currently compiling each `.coffee` file one at a time and concatenating the result.
-* Note: I seem to vaguely recall reading that the `.coffee` files should be concatenated prior to compilation.
-I believe that the `coffee --join` option works this way.
-Can anyone confirm?
-Tweet me @mbolt35

 ### Future Updates

 Concerning the embedded CoffeeScript compiler, there are a few improvements we can make here: